 Our main results show that exposure to more online lectures during the first three weeks of the semester lowers women's course performance.
-To unpack how exactly online exposure affects exam performance at the end of the semester, we conduct an exam-question-level analysis.
+To unpack how online exposure affects exam performance at the end of the semester, we conduct an analysis at the exam-question level.
 In this analysis, we differentiate between topics covered in earlier and later periods of the semester.
 To do that, we manually code how the 269 exam questions of the four courses in our sample relate to individual course lectures.
 Specifically, we acquire original teaching and exam materials and work with the course instructors to determine when the topic of each exam question was covered in a course.
 This allows us to map individual exam questions to one or multiple lectures.
-We then split all exam questions into three categories: (1) questions covered in weeks 1 to 3 of the semester-the period of our experiment; (2) questions covered in weeks 4 to 6-the period when restrictions on in-person attendance were relaxed; and (3) questions covered in weeks 7 to 13-the period when all instruction was conducted online.
-We then examine how the assigned proportion of online lectures in the first period affects student performance on questions in the three periods.
+We then split all exam questions into three teaching periods: (1) questions covered in Weeks 1 to 3 of the semester-the period of our experiment; (2) questions covered in Weeks 4 to 6-the period when restrictions on in-person attendance were relaxed; and (3) questions covered in Weeks 7 to 13-the period when all lectures were conducted online.
+We then examine how the assigned proportion of online lectures in the first period affects student performance on questions in the three periods.10

 We conduct our analysis at the student-by-question level, using a total of 145,027 observations.
 The outcome variable is the number of points achieved for a question.
-As a robustness check, we also examine effects on a binary indicator of answering a question fully correctly.
-We estimate a model including two interaction terms ("% Online $\times$ Female" and "% Online $\times$ Male") as well as student fixed effects, and question fixed effects for each of the three time periods.
+As a robustness check, we also examine the effect on a binary indicator of answering a question fully correctly.
+For each of the three teaching periods, we estimate a model with two interaction terms ("% Online × Female" and "% Online × Male"), controlling for student fixed effects and question fixed effects.
 We cluster standard errors at the student-by-question level.

 Figure 3 plots the estimated effects of online instruction on exam points by teaching period and by gender.
 Panel (a) shows the overall effects pooling all periods, confirming our previous student-course level results.
-Panel (b) focuses on questions covered in the first three weeks of the semester and shows that online instruction in this period has no significant impact on the acquired question points of both men and women.
-This is surprising, considering that this is the experimental period when differential online exposure was implemented.
-A plausible interpretation for the null effect could be that online instruction erodes the depth of initial understanding, which only reveals itself when students face integrated or advanced questions.
-It is also possible that questions about early content are too easy to detect differential online exposure effects.
+Panel (b) focuses on questions covered in the first three weeks of the semester-the period when differential online exposure was implemented.
+The estimates show that the impact of online instruction in this period is directionally consistent with the overall impact, for both men and women.
+However, the estimates are relatively noisy and do not reach conventional significance levels, due to the small number of questions-only 44 out of 269 questions (16%) are related to lecture content in the first three weeks, most of which cover basic introductory concepts of a course.